LingConLab/Can-recall-data-be-trusted/README.md

 - Ilya Schurov
 - Nina Dobrushina

-The article was prepared within the framework of the HSE University Basic Research Program and funded by the Russian Academic Excellence Project ’5-100’.
+The article was prepared within the framework of the HSE University Basic Research Program.

 ## Main supplement